mumair01/GPT-Monologue-to-Dialogue/README.md

 conda env create -f environment.yml
 ```

-In our experiments, we use two datasets - the In Conversation Corpus (ICC) and Speaker Identity Stimuli - that we do not publicly share.
-Therefore, to replicate our experiments, use the data_lib scripts icc.py and speaker_identity_stims.py along with conf to set up the expected datasets.

 Once the finetuning and inference datasets have been created, use finetune.py and inference.py in the scripts directory to finetune and generate conditional probabilities.
 Both these scripts can be run as [hydra apps](https://hydra.cc/docs/intro/) as follows: